renovate-bot/GoogleCloudPlatform-_-psearch/README.md

 | Embeddings - Ingestion | Vertex AI | $121.67 |
 | **TOTAL** | - | **$1,491.06** |

-⚠️ **Disclamer:** This estimation does not include any Gemini-related costs.
+⚠️ **Disclaimer:** This estimation does not include any Gemini-related costs.
 You will need to calculate those separately for your deployment based on your usage/volume.

 ## Data Ingestion